liamblaschka/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 ## Description
-C++ SFML 2 player tic tac toe game.
+2 player tic tac toe game made in C++ using SFML.
 Features include the scoreboard, the ability to play again and alternating who goes first each time, and the ability to see the previous moves using the arrow keys.

 ### Skills demonstrated:
 - C++